Alderson, Oklahoma

 Alderson is a town in Pittsburg County, Oklahoma, United States.
-The population was 304 at the 2010 census.
+As of the 2020 census, Alderson had a population of 220.

 History

 A post office was established at Alderson, Indian Territory on March 5, 1890.
 It was named for William Charles Alderson, treasure of the Choctaw, Oklahoma and Gulf Railroad.
 W.C.
 Alderson, under the name "Willy," was one of the children written about and the source of much of the material in Mary Howitt's Our Cousins in Ohio (1849).

 At the time of its founding, Alderson was located in Tobucksy County, a part of the Moshulatubbee District of the Choctaw Nation.

+Alderson was linked to McAlester, Krebs, Bache, Haileyville, and Hartshorne by the Pittsburg County Railway interurban from 1903 to 1946.

 Geography

 According to the United States Census Bureau, the town has a total area of 0.5 sqmi, all land.